rhysbrooks1/CS321-002-s25-team-09/README.md

 ```

 The instructors will use these test scripts for the final testing of your project.
 Start off
 by running tests on your machine.
-If you do need to run them on `onyx` please avoid as to not
-overload the `onyx` server.

 ## 10. Testing in the Cloud

-We will set up [Amazon AWS](https://aws.amazon.com/) accounts for each student so that you can run
+We will set up [Amazon AWS](https://aws.amazon.com/) accounts for each student so that you can
-larger tests in the cloud. **Running our tests on AWS is required, so we can all get experience
+run larger tests in the cloud. **Running our tests on AWS is required, so we can all get some
-using the cloud.** :cloud: :smiley:
+more experience using the cloud.** :cloud: :smiley:

 Please see the [AWS
 notes](https://docs.google.com/document/d/1v5a0XlzaNyi63TXXKP4BQsPIdJt4Zkxn2lZofVP8qqw/edit?usp=sharing)